4lissonsilveira/pygotz_scrapper/pull_request_template.md

+### Pull request checklist
-- [ ] I've run the tests and it's ok!
+- [ ] My changes are covered by tests and no broken test has been introduced.